benmepham/benmepham.github.io/_posts/2020-12-29-docker-lxc-proxmox.md

   - blog
 ---

-While it is possible to run docker on the host OS, it makes more sense to run Docker inside a virtual machine or container.
-However, virtual machines have a higher overhead, so I wanted to try to run Docker inside a LXC container.

-Running Docker inside is not supported by default, but by simply enabling two features, Docker will happily run inside an unprivileged container.
+While it is possible to run Docker on the host OS, it makes more sense to run Docker inside a virtual machine or container.
+However, virtual machines have a higher overhead, so I wanted to try using an LXC container.
+By enabling two features, Docker will happily run inside an unprivileged LXC container.

 Via command line, open the container's config file at `/etc/pve/lxc/xxx.conf` and add the line:
 ```